gggrv/edu_archive_wristsaver_v5.5/readme.md

    pip install -r requirements.txt
    ```

-## How to print a handwritten document
+## Printing a Handwritten Document

-1. Open the `step5_Printer.py` file with `Spyder`.
+1. Open `step5_Printer.py`.
 2. Scroll to the bottom.
-3. Adjust the `my_font_folder` variable.
+3. Set the `my_font_folder` variable.
-3. Choose the menu option "Run"->"Run".
+4. Run the script.

-The `.png` images, named consequtively `1.png`, `2.png`, `3.png`... (their number depends on the amount of text being printed and user font size) will start appearing in the cloned repository folder.
-The user may want to manually post-process them via any available image editor.
+Output `.png` images (`1.png`, `2.png`, ...) will appear in the repository folder.
+You may post-process them with any image editor.

 The example output with a fine-tuned font could be as follows (*please note that for privacy reasons the original output image, which was 2480x3500px and 300 dpi resolution, had to be cropped and severely scaled down*):

 ![Image with example output with fine-tuned font, severely scaled down for privacy reasons](./docs/severely_scaled_down_output_demo.png)

-### Customize the text that will be printed
+### Customizing Printed Text

-1. Open the `giant_lecture.html` file.
+1. Open `giant_lecture.html`.
-2. Carefully edit its contents (make sure all tags are closed, etc).
+2. Edit its contents (ensure tags are closed).
-3. Keep the tag structure as simple as possible — only headers, paragraphs and new lines are recognized. <sub>Probably.
-I don't remember.</sub>
+3. Use simple tag structure: headers, paragraphs, new lines only.

 *Please note, that theoretically `wristsaver` can print in any language — any letter, number, text symbol, emoji, pictogram, word, phrase, anything.
 In order to achieve this in practice, the user needs to manually add each desired custom item into his font and provide appropriate metadata.
 The process will be described in further sections.*